Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-79-the-long-fight.md

 "‘Of course!"
 A pattern of wry amusement flickered across Urgug’s face.
 "This is the first time in over a year he does not have major engineering work on his agenda."

 "Sign of a healthy ship, that.
 Good."
 Bruuk turned the steaks over.
-"Still. we’d better add some stuff to the list.
+"Still.
+We’d better add some stuff to the list.
 Our cargo eats a lot."

 "I already took care of it," Urgug replied.
 "I simply used you and the captain as a model."